muellerflorian/walesky-rna-loc-liver/docs/expression-gradient.md

 Executing the cell, will launch the analysis workflow. described above.

 #### Analysis in ImJoy
-If you use **Imjoy**, you need to install the **Python plugin engine**.
-The first installation might take a bit of time, since the necessary Python environments on the plugin engine are created.
+If you use **ImJoy**, you need to install the **Python plugin engine**.
+The first installation might take a bit of time, since the necessary Python environments are created.

-Once installed, you will see in the plugin sidebar, before using it, you have to specify the labels of the two reference regions.
-You can change the default labels by pressing on the arrow down symbol next to the plugin name.
+Once installed, you will see in the the plugin in the sidebar.
+Before using it, you have to specify the labels of the two reference regions.
+To access the plugin parameters, press on the arrow down symbol next to the plugin name.

 In the example below the labels `CV` and `PL` are defined for the first and second region, respectively.